 Who Qualifies For A VA Loan?

-To obtain a VA loan, you must meet certain minimum criteria.
-This includes:
+To obtain a VA loan, you must be one of the following:

-- Being an active duty member of the military or a veteran who meets certain minimum length-of-service requirements.
+- An active-duty, national guard or reserves service member or a veteran who meets certain minimum length-of-service requirements

-- Being the surviving spouse of a military servicemember who died while on active duty or from a disability connected to their service.
+- A surviving spouse of a military service member who died while on active duty

-In order to obtain a VA loan, you’ll need to receive a VA certificate of eligibility which verifies your status as a qualifying servicemember or surviving spouse.
+To obtain a VA loan, you’ll need a VA certificate of eligibility (COE) verifying your status as a qualifying service member or surviving spouse.
 You can get your COE from the Department of Veterans Affairs.
 Surviving spouses may face additional requirements for VA loan eligibility.

-Note that not all properties are eligible to receive a VA loan, regardless of the borrower’s status.
-A VA-approved appraiser will need to make sure that the home adheres to the VA’s minimum property requirements, and that its value aligns with current government-issued guidelines.
+Not all properties are eligible to receive a VA loan, regardless of the borrower’s status.
+A VA-approved appraiser will need to make sure the home adheres to the VA’s minimum property requirements and that its value aligns with current government-issued guidelines.
 If the property doesn’t appraise well, your lender may not issue you the loan.

 When Does The VA Funding Fee Apply?

-As a general rule, the ultimate cost of the funding fee is calculated based on the borrower’s individual circumstances and loan.
+As a general rule, the cost of the funding fee is ultimately calculated based on the borrower’s individual circumstances and loan.

-Also be advised: If you have a disability due to military service, you may also be able to obtain a waiver that allows you to avoid the VA funding fee.
-Contact the Veteran’s Administration if you have questions regarding your eligibility for a VA funding fee waiver.
+If you have a disability due to military service, you may also be able to obtain a waiver that allows you to avoid the VA funding fee.
+Contact the Department of Veterans Affairs if you have questions about your eligibility for a VA funding fee waiver.

 What Are The VA Loan Limits?

-Interestingly, VA loan limits are not based on which type of VA loan that you select as a borrower.
-Rather, they’re determined by how much mortgage that any given individual lender is willing to extend.
-VA loan limits may be impacted by your income, credit score, DTI ratio, and other factors.
+VA loan limits aren’t based on which type of VA loan you select as a borrower.
+They’re determined by how big of a mortgage an individual lender is willing to extend.
+VA loan limits may be impacted by your income, credit score, DTI and other factors.

-Which Type Of VA Loan Is Right For Me?
+Which Type Of VA Loan Is Right For You?

-Determining which type of VA loan is right for you is largely a function of your eligibility, individual situation, and current/future financial needs.
-Happily, no matter which type of loan option that you choose, you can take advantage of all VA loan benefits.
-Again, the myriad upsides to acquiring a VA loan include:
+Determining which type of VA loan is best for you is largely a function of your eligibility, individual situation and financial needs.

 The Bottom Line

-There are many different types of VA loans that you can acquire, including VA purchase loans, cash-out refinances, IRRRLs, NADLs and renovation loans – each of which is designed to serve a different set of needs and purposes.
+Each of the different types of VA loans – including VA purchase loans, cash-out refinances, IRRRLs, NADLs and renovation loans – is designed to serve a different set of needs and purposes.

-In general though, all can help you obtain a mortgage and purchase a single-family home, condo or townhouse under more favorable terms than a conventional loan or FHA loan can offer, and you’ll enjoy significant benefits if you are a veteran or active duty servicemember.
-Bearing this in mind, there are many reasons to seek out a VA loan if you qualify to obtain one.
+However, all of them can help you obtain a mortgage and purchase a single-family home, condo or townhouse under more favorable terms than a conventional loan or FHA loan can offer, and you’ll enjoy significant benefits if you’re a veteran or active-duty service member.